OA-DeepGreen/sphinx-doc/README.md

     [.../sphinx-doc]$ make html

-builds new .html-pages into ../gh-pages/html.
-In order to build *and* upload the changes use
+builds new `.html`-pages into `../gh-pages/html`.

+In order to build *and* upload changes use

     [.../sphinx-doc]$ make buildcommithtml

-This will invoke sphinx-build, and will do a git commit; git push inside .../gh-pages/html in one go.
+This will invoke sphinx-build, and will do a git commit; git push inside `../gh-pages/html` in one go.